simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 An instance of the plugin adapter must be maintained over the lifetime of a catalog compile.
 Puppet does not provide a mechanism to create such an object.
-So, we will create the object in pure Ruby and attach it to the catalog object for use by all libkv Puppet functions.
+So, we will create the object in pure Ruby and attach it to the catalog object for use by all simpkv Puppet functions.
 This must be done in a fashion that prevents cross-environment contamination when Ruby code is loaded into the puppetserver....a requirement that necessarily adds complexity to both the plugin adapter and the plugins it loads.